tgf9/arch-linux-install/dell-xps-13-9310-0991/README.md

 - Plug in live USB.
 - Power on the laptop.
 - Press F12 to access the boot menu when you see the boot logo.
-- Select the installer live USB from boot menu (likely the first entry in the menu)
+- Select "Arch Linux install medium" from GRUB menu